abuicke/tarot/major arcana/(16) The Tower/(16) The Tower.md

 ### Upright

 1) The current situation is torn down, destroyed.
-2) Allowing your true feelings about a situation to overwhelm and destroy your mental conception of it.
-This is assuming your mental conception is somehow not aligned with the reality<sup>1,2</sup>.
+2) Allowing your true feelings about a situation to overwhelm and destroy your mental conceptions of it.
+This is assuming your mental conceptions are somehow not aligned with the reality<sup>1,2</sup>.
 3) Grief, the grieving process.